 |Size, Length x Width x Depth/thickness||3 x 1 5/8 x 11/16||3 1/2 x 1 7/8 x 3/4||3 1/2 x 1 1/2 x 3/4||2 7/8 x 1 11/16 x 1/2||3 1/2 x 2 x 3/4|

 Best Overall Bike Multi-Tool

 Topeak Mini 20 Pro

 The ToPeak Mini Pro 20 is the highest rated model in our best bike multi-tool test and the winner of our Editor's Choice Award.
-This fully-featured model is packed with 23 tools and functions and is equipped to handle any adjustment or simple fix out in the field.
-It comes with all the standard hex keys from size 2 to 10mm, flat and Phillips head screwdrivers, Torx 10 and 25, plus a quality chain tool and much more.
+This fully-featured model is packed with 23 functions and comes equipped to handle any adjustment or simple fix out in the field.
+It features all the standard hex keys from size 2 to 10mm, flat and Phillips head screwdrivers, Torx 10 and 25, plus a quality chain tool and much more.
 ToPeak has managed to squeeze all of these features into an impressively small and lightweight package at only 161g including the neoprene storage case.
 It boasts some of the best ergonomics in the test and is well suited to all types of cycling from mountain biking to road riding.

 Read review: ToPeak Mini Pro 20